kitnil/awesome/README.md

 - [libsixel](https://github.com/saitoha/libsixel) - A SIXEL encoder/decoder implementation derived from kmiya's sixel (https://github.com/saitoha/sixel).
 - [bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more
 - [ngrep](https://github.com/jpr5/ngrep) - ngrep is like GNU grep applied to the network layer.
 It's a PCAP-based tool that allows you to specify an extended regular or hexadecimal expression to match against data payloads of packets.
 It understands many kinds of protocols, including IPv4/6, TCP, UDP, ICMPv4/6, IGMP and Raw, across a wide variety of interface types, and understands BPF filter logic in the same fashion as more common packet sniffing tools, such as tcpdump and snoop.
+- [delve](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.
 - [dsvpn](https://github.com/jedisct1/dsvpn) - A Dead Simple VPN.
 - [cJSON](https://github.com/DaveGamble/cJSON) - Ultralightweight JSON parser in ANSI C
 - [littlefs](https://github.com/littlefs-project/littlefs) - A little fail-safe filesystem designed for microcontrollers